 Next was the Arugula Salad with chopped egg and cherry tomatoes which led to the spicy chicken and coconut milk soup with lemongrass.
 OK…so I veered a bit off course with my vegetarian habits, but it was only soup, right?

 My main entree put me back on the wagon with two handmade vegetable skewers of tofu, squash, zucchini, red onion and mushrooms, flamed at table-side with vodka and brandy.
 Amazingly good and a nice mini-show, too.
 Not to go unnoticed, I was offered to sample the black cod with shrimp scampi.
 Went nicely with the vodka-veggies.
 Dessert, of course, was an individual Baked Alaska.

 By the time I was finished in the Pinnacle Grill, it was only a matter of minutes until showtime in the Showroom at Sea for Mackie’s Broadway gala production.
 Note to self: arrive earlier than one minute to curtain time to get a seat.
 This was one of two major shows this week and there wasn’t an empty seat anywhere.
 I stood along the back, resting against the wall for most of the show.
 It was that good.

 Goodnight from the Maasdam.
 Tomorrow would be Halifax, Nova Scotia, in the Canadian Maritimes, an island kind of hanging out there in the North Atlantic.
 Weather reports predicted more of the same.
 Good thing I packed a lightweight coat with plenty of room for layers.
 And gloves.

-Start from the beginning.
-Read Day One – Embarkation Day from Boston.
+Begin at Day One – Embarkation Day from Boston.